atinfo/awesome-test-automation/mobile-test-automation.md

 * [Hive CI](http://bbc.github.io/hive-ci/) is a CI system built around devices.
 Connect your physical devices to a hive and run your tests on the same platforms as your users
 * [STF](https://github.com/openstf/stf) - STF (or Smartphone Test Farm) is a web application for debugging smartphones, smartwatches and other gadgets remotely, from the comfort of your browser.
 * [spoon](https://github.com/square/spoon) - Distributing instrumentation tests to all your Androids.
+* [Genymotion](https://www.genymotion.com/) - Genymotion is one of the best free Android emulators on the market.
+The software, which is both powerful and easy to use, will be of interest to the naturally curious, as well as for Android developers.

 # Resources
 Where to discover new libraries, information, tools, etc.